-Number of Versions: 8 Version: Teacher Version (ages 12-18) Author(s): Cecil R. Reynolds, Randy W. Kamphaus Date of Publication: 1992 Material(s) Needed for Test: Instrument Manual: Available Time to Administer: 15 minutes Charge for one form or kit: Yes
+Number of Versions: 8 Version: Parent Version (ages 2-5) Author(s): Cecil R. Reynolds, Randy W. Kamphaus Date of Publication: 1992 Material(s) Needed for Test: Instrument Manual: Available Time to Administer: 15 minutes Charge for one form or kit: Yes

 Purpose and Nature of Test

 Aggression, Hyperactivity, Conduct problems, Social skills Population for which designed: